takenet/blip-tokens/docs/ICONS_USAGE.md

 - Icon names are extracted from filenames (without `.svg` extension)
 - For icons in subdirectories (like `solid/flags/`), only the filename is used
 - Icon names are sorted alphabetically
-- All icon names are lowercase with hyphens or underscores
+- Icon names are always normalized to lowercase, with spaces converted to hyphens.
+Any other characters present in the filename (such as numbers or other symbols) may also appear in the exported icon names.